-(B) individuals who, as of the date hereof, constitute the Board (as of the date hereof, the "Incumbent Board") cease for any reason to constitute at least a majority of the Board, provided that any individuals
+(B) individuals who, as of the date hereof, constitute the Board (as of the date hereof, the "Incumbent Board") cease for any reason to constitute at least a majority of the Board, provided that any individual or individuals

-- (C) the completion of a reorganization, merger or consolidation of Block, in each case, with respect to which all or substantially all of the individuals and entities who were the respective beneficial owners of the voting securities of Block immediately prior to such reorganization, merger or consolidation do not, following such reorganization, merger or consolidation, beneficially own, directly or indirectly, more than 50% of the then outstanding voting securities entitled to vote generally in the election of directors of the corporation resulting from such reorganization, merger or consolidation; or - (D) a complete liquidation or dissolution of Block or the sale or other disposition of all or substantially all of the assets of Block. - (d) Severance.
+(C) the completion of a reorganization, merger or consolidation of Block, in each case, with respect to which all or substantially all of the individuals and entities who were the respective beneficial owners of the voting securities of Block immediately prior to such reorganization, merger or consolidation do not, following such reorganization, merger or consolidation, beneficially own, directly or indirectly, more than 50% of the then outstanding voting securities entitled to vote generally in the election of directors of the corporation resulting from such reorganization, merger or consolidation; or

+(D) a complete liquidation or dissolution of Block or the sale or other disposition of all or substantially all of the assets of Block.

+(d) Severance.
 Executive will receive severance compensation and benefits as would be provided under the Severance Plan, as the same may be amended from time to time, if Executive incurs a "Qualifying Termination," as such term is defined in Section 1.07(e) hereof (and without regard to whether the termination is with or without notice under this Agreement), and executes an agreement with the Company under which Executive releases all known and potential claims related to Executive's employment against Block, the Company, and Affiliates.
-Such compensation and benefits will be Executive's election (the "Severance Election") of the same level of severance compensation and benefits as would be provided under the Severance Plan as such plan exists either (A) on the date of this Agreement or (B) Executive's Last Day of Employment; provided, however, (1) the "Severance Period" (as such term is defined in the Severance Plan) will be 12 months, notwithstanding any provision in the Severance Plan or Future Severance Plan to the contrary, (2) Executive will be credited with no less than 12 "Years of Service" (as such term is defined in the Severance Plan for the purpose of determining severance compensation under Section 4(a) of the Severance Plan as it exists on the date of this Agreement or Future Severance Plan, notwithstanding any provision in the Severance Plan as it exists on the date of this Agreement or Section 1.03(d), that would have vested in accordance with their terms by reason of lapse of time within 18 months after the effective date of the termination of employment (absent such termination of employment) shall terminate and such Restricted Shares shall be fully vested and any Restricted Shares that would not have vested in accordance with their terms by reason of lapse of time within 18 months after the effective date of the termination of employment (absent such termination in the Severance Plan as it exists on the date of this Agreement or Future Severance Plan to the contrary.
+Such compensation and benefits will be Executive's election (the "Severance Election") of the same level of severance compensation and benefits as would be provided under the Severance Plan as such plan exists either (A) on the date of this Agreement or (B) Executive's Last Day of Employment; provided, however, (1) the "Severance Period" (as such term is defined in the Severance Plan) will be 12 months, notwithstanding any provision in the Severance Plan or Future Severance Plan to the contrary, (2) Executive will be credited with no less than 12 "Years of Service" (as such term is defined in the Severance Plan) for the purpose of determining severance compensation under Section 4(a) of the Severance Plan as it exists on the date of this Agreement or Future Severance Plan to the contrary, and (3) all restrictions on any nonvested Restricted Shares awarded to Executive, including those awarded pursuant to Section 1.03(d), that would have vested in accordance with their terms by reason of lapse of time within 18 months after the effective date of the termination of employment (absent such termination of employment) shall terminate and such Restricted Shares shall be fully vested and any Restricted Shares that would not have vested in accordance with their terms by reason of lapse of time within 18 months after the effective date of the tornination of employment (absent such termination of employment) shall terminate and such Restricted Shares shall be fully vested and any Restric